AdobeDocs/adobeio-console/getting-started.md

 ## Downloads

 The _Downloads_ screen provides access to the SDKs for many of Adobe's most powerful and popular products and technologies.
+It can be accessed by selecting **Download resources** from the *Quick start* menu or by selecting **Downloads** in the top navigation.

 To learn more about accessing downloads, visit the [downloads documentation](downloads.md).